AidanBrasseur/FitMeals/README.md

 ### Login and Registration Functionality

 #### Logging In to FitMeals
-- To login, navigate to the login page and enter your credentials
+- Navigate to the login page where you can enter your credentials
+  - Hover over the user icon the top right corner of the home page and click login
   - If you wish to use a pre-existing account, see [Login Credentials](#login-credentials)
 - To remember your login information for future use, make sure the "Remember me" checkbox is ticked

 #### Reset Password
-- If you have forgot your password, you can click on the "Forgot password?" button on the login page
+- If you have forgotten your password, you can click on the "Forgot password?" button on the login page
 - You will recieve an email with a link to FitMeals reset password page, where you can submit a new password
   - Please note that you have only 10 minutes after the email is sent to reset your password before your link expires